Skip to main content

 Share:

-Anthony is a Vice President on ML Strategies’ federal advocacy team in Washington, DC.
+Anthony is a Senior Vice President on ML Strategies’ federal advocacy team in Washington, DC.
 He works with clients to develop and implement effective messaging and legislative strategy.
 Anthony helps clients navigate the Congress and administration in pursuit of policy objectives and federal funding, as well as through congressional inquiries.

 For well over a decade, Anthony has been working with Congress, the bureaucracy, and the media to advance client interests.
 He has represented major multi-national corporations, start-ups, non-profit organizations, industry coalitions, and labor unions from most major sectors of the economy.
 Anthony works extensively in health care, both reimbursement and regulation.
 He also represents clients in transportation, infrastructure, defense, technology, and manufacturing on issues including taxation, trade, and federal appropriations.